w3f-grants-archive/docs/docs/links.md

 ### XCM-SDK
 [SDK Link](https://github.com/paraspell/xcm-sdk) |
 SDK groups different pallets in uniform way.
 These Pallets consist of: `XCM`, `HRMP`, `Asset pallet`, `XYK pallet`.
 SDK includes support for 44 XCM compatible Parachains and is easy to implement as it is hiding most of complex logic from user that needs to enter only few necessary easy to understand details.
-### UI-V2
-[UI-V2 Link](https://github.com/paraspell/ui-v2) | New version of UI-V1 mentioned below.
-It uses a Sub-scaffold template, state-of-the-art Vue3 and Nuxt to deliver maximum performance and utility.
-The design is also slightly more intuitive to use and more modern.
-UI proposes a good example of how interoperable dApp can be built.

 ### Docs
 [Docs Link](https://github.com/paraspell/docs) | Docs demonstrate how XCM API, XCM SDK or XCM UI can be used.
 They also contain useful `links` and important information about `Paraspell`.